aarzooc/Social-Media-App/README.md

 NOTE: the majority of the files in master have the UI connected to the back end except for the craete profile page

+## Social media > assets/images
+This folder conatains the various images used for the UI of the app.
+The various files are all logos created for the app and are imported using the image_banner files  which can be found in various lib folders.

 ## Social media > lib > main.dart
 Main contains the functionality of the create account process.
 The main file connects the create account page to the home page and the sign in page UIs to the backend system.
 This file is vital to testing the app.
 Line 24 allows you to change which file is run on the emulator to test the functionality and visualize the app.
 This main allows you to create an account, sign out of the app and sign back in.
 The main connects all of the files within the folders in lib>screens.